Prag8855/aab/content/contact.md

 ### Donate

 This website is my full time job.
-If this website helped you, consider [donating 10€](/donate "Donate to All About Berlin") to support my work.
+If it helped you, consider [donating 10€](/donate "Donate to All About Berlin") to support my work.

 {% include "_blocks/tipJar.html"%}